 Contrary to popular belief, some dad’s would absolutely love a spa day.
 Turn your home into a relaxing day spa by grabbing some candles and sheet masks from your local grocery store or pharmacy, and putting on some light calming music.
 Pamper him with a massage, a face treatment and manicure.

-If your dad is into science, history, art and technology, he might enjoy a virtual tour of some of the world’s museums and galleries.
+If your dad is into science, history, art and technology, he might enjoy a visit to thew museum, or an art gallery.
+Or perhaps a virtual tour of museums and galleries from around the world.
 Google Arts and Culture has one of the greatest selections, and even offers other interactive activities like art selfie and creating a song through machine learning.

-Find a nice open space in your home or rearrange the furniture in your living room to create an indoor picnic.
-Throw out a nice blanket on the floor and get a picnic basket ready.
+Head to the beach, your nearest park or even find a nice open space in your home and arrange a picnic.
+Throw out a nice blanket and get a picnic basket ready.
 Be sure to include all of dad’s lunchtime favourites.
-It’s a great way to spend some time together and you won’t have to worry about the weather or any creepy crawlies.

 Get Some Fresh Air

-Go for a walk, a bike ride or just sit together in the backyard and enjoy nature together.
+Go for a walk, hike, bike ride or just sit together in the backyard and enjoy nature together.
 You might even spot some cute creatures depending on where you live.
-While some of us may not be allowed to head out to the playground during lockdown, we now know we are allowed to head outside to ‘spread our legs’.
-Let’s take full advantage of this!

 Play Some Mini-Golf